 Hooking IAT with libPeConv

-When libPeConv loads executable, it resolves imported function with the help of a specially dedicated class: peconv::t_function_resolver.
-The library allows to use non-standard resolvers instead of the default one – the only condition is that they have to inherit from this base class.
+When libPeConv loads executable, it resolves each imported function with the help of a specially dedicated class: peconv::t_function_resolver.
+The library allows also to use non-standard resolvers instead of the default one.
+The only condition is that they have to inherit from this base class.

 One of the resolvers that comes in the full package is a